 Do you need a bank account in Germany?

 You don’t necessarily need to open an account with a German bank if you are living in Germany.
-You will need some sort of account to send and receive payments.
-This could be an international bank account (either with a bank based in Germany or one set up to carry out financial transactions for German-based customers) or an online or mobile bank.
-You will need an account that can make regular payments such as utility bills or insurance payments.
+You need some sort of account to send and receive payments.
+This could be an international bank account (either with a bank based in Germany or one set up to carry out financial transactions for German-based customers) or a German mobile bank.
+You will need an account that can make regular payments such as utility bills or German insurance payments.
 You’ll have to prove that you have an account that is operative in Germany to take out a German mortgage.

 Before you open a bank account in Germany

 If you move to Germany and don’t have a German bank account, you can manage your finances initially from an overseas account.
 Most German businesses take the major international debit and credit cards such as Visa, Mastercard, and American Express.
 However, if your overseas account is with a bank that doesn’t have a location in Germany, you’ll probably rack up a lot of charges.
-See the Expatica guide to banking in Germany for more information on this.
+See our guide to banking in Germany for more information on this.

 If you’re worried about having a period without a German bank account, you can open up a non-resident account before you move with many online or mobile German banks (direktbanks).
 Big international banks such as HSBC and Citibank operate in Germany so, if you bank with these, you can make inquiries about transferring your account to Germany before you move.

 Types of German bank account

 German banks offer different types of account to customers.
 The main types of account on offer include accounts such as:

 Current account (Girokonto)

 Current accounts are the standard type of bank account in Germany.
-These are for receiving your salary and paying bills.
+These are for receiving your salary in Germany and paying bills.
 Many German banks offer both general current accounts and specialized accounts such as those for students and young people.

 Savings account (Sparkonto)